Groyin/Lightwork/README.md

 Yida Yin May 03 , 2023

-A browser extension could help you learn english.Get the explanation of an English word instead of its translation.
+A browser extension could help me learn english.Get the explanation of an English word instead of its translation.

 ### Start folder